Advancements in Constitutive Model Calibration: Leveraging the Power of Full-Field DIC Measurements and In-Situ Load Path Selection for Reliable Parameter Inference: Methods

 \floatsetup[figure]{style=plain,subcapbesideposition=top,font=small}

 An implicit, quasistatic FEA was performed using Sierra/SM \cite{UserGuide} with the given geometry and material model form (Sec.~\ref{sec: material model form}).
 An adaptive time-stepping algorithm was employed for the backward Euler time integrator used with the global equilibrium solution.
-The quantities of interest (QoIs) extracted from the FEA, which can in principal be computed from experimental measurements, include nodal displacements and resultant forces along each axis of the cruciform.
-The QoIs are returned for both the horizontal and vertical directional components and are denoted by X and Y, respectively.
-Thus the input-output relationship of the physical model is written as $g(\pars) = [\text{disp}_i, \text{load}_i], \, i \in [X, Y]$.\footnote{The horizontal and vertical directional components of displacement have traditionally been denoted by U and V, respectively; however, in order to avoid confusion with other notation in this paper, X and Y are used instead.}
+The quantities of interest (QoIs) extracted from the FEA, which can in principle be computed from experimental measurements, include nodal displacements and resultant forces along each axis of the cruciform.
+The QoIs are returned for both the X and Y directional components.
+Thus the input-output relationship of the physical model is written as $g(\pars) = [\text{disp}_i, \text{load}_i], \, i \in [X, Y]$.